nehalkhan2410/General/JavaScript/Console.md

 **Below are a few things you can do using the `console`**

--  If you want to log something based on a condition then you can use `console.assert()` which takes two parameters, a condition and the message to be logged if the condition is false.
+-  If you want to log something based on a condition then you can use `console.assert()` which takes two parameters, a condition, and the message to be logged if the condition is false.

 ```javascript
 let i = 1;